- Dordrecht, Netherlands

 - Nobel Prize for Physics, IEEE Medal of Honor, Morris Liebmann Memorial Award of the Institute of Radio Engineers, Stuart Ballantine Medal

-Nicolaas Bloembergen was born in Dordrecht, the Netherlands, on 11 March 1920.
+Nicolaas Bloembergen was born in Dordrecht, the Netherlands, on 11 March 1920 and he died in Tucson, Arizona on 5 September 2017 at the age of 97.
 He obtained the Phil.
 Cand. and Phil.
 Drs. degrees at the University of Utrecht in 1941 and 1943, respectively.
 After surviving World War II in Holland, he came to America in the spring of 1946, walked into Professor Edward Purcell's office at Harvard University and requested the opportunity to do graduate work in the emerging field of nuclear magnetic resonance.
-This fateful step started a lifelong association with Harvard which continues to the present day.
+This fateful step started a lifelong association with Harvard.
 It also set the future pattern for his scientific work, which began with magnetic resonance and evolved in a natural way in quantum electronics, non-linear optics, and lasers.

-His Ph.D. thesis on nuclear magnetic relaxation became the classic Bloembergen, Pound and Purcell paper (BPP) in the Physical Review of 1949.
-He returned briefly to the University of Leiden in Holland to receive the Ph.D. degree in 1948.
-A measure of the continuing influence of his Ph.D. thesis is that it was first published as a book in 1961 - a full 13 years after he graduated.
+Bloembergen returned briefly to the University of Leiden in Holland to defend his thesis and receive the Ph.D. in 1948.
+His Ph.D. thesis, "Nuclear Magnetic Relaxation," investigated what controlled the shape of spectral lines, which can occur when atoms in their excited state emit radiation.
+This research was used to write what became the classic Bloembergen, Pound, and Purcell paper (BPP) published in the Physical Review in 1948.
+A measure of the continuing influence of his Ph.D. thesis is that it was first published as a book in 1961 - a full thirteen years after he graduated.

-In 1949 Bloembergen returned to Harvard as a Junior Fellow of the Society of Fellows.
-He became Associate Professor of Applied Physics in 1951, Gordon McKay Professor in 1957, Rumford Professor of Physics in 1974, and Gerhard Gade University Professor in 1980.
-His magnetic resonance work was recognized by the Oliver E. Buckley Prize for Solid State Physics awarded by the American Physical Society in 1958.
+Bloembergen spent more than forty years at Harvard University and was considered the father of nonlinear optics, which investigates how electromagnetic radiation interacts with matter.
+In 1949, Bloembergen returned to Harvard as a Junior Fellow of the Society of Fellows.
+He became Associate Professor of Applied Physics in 1951, Gordon McKay Professor in 1957, Rumford Professor of Physics in 1974, Gerhard Gade University Professor in 1980, and emeritus in 1990.
+After retiring from Harvard, in 1991, he relocated to Tucson, Arizona and became affiliated with the University of Arizona, College of Optical Sciences.